Seanzy/gitworkflow/README.md

 Then I committed the other changes as Test2.
 Then I switched to the 'dev' branch by typing git checkout -b dev Then I made some more changes and saved them (lines 10-12).
-Then I committed the changes.
+Then I committed the changes as "Test3, dev branch."
+Then I pushed the dev branch to master.